xfdingustc/cwac-camera/README.markdown

 There are equivalent `getVideoFilename()`, `getVideoDirectory()`, and `getVideoPath()` for controlling the output of the next video to be taken.

+By default, if you are using `SimpleCameraHost`, your image will be indexed by the `MediaStore`.
+If you do not want this, override `scanSavedImage()` to return `false` in your `SimpleCameraHost` subclass.
+This is called on a per-image basis.

 ### Controlling Which Camera is Used

 If you override `useFrontFacingCamera()` on `SimpleCameraHost` to return